-It's well known that diets rooted in the Mediterranean region of the world are far more healthy than those high in fats and carbohydrates.
-People originating from these areas tend to have lower incidences of heart disease and other heart-related diseases.
-My husband and I both come from Italian backgrounds and grew up eating this way with lots of fresh fruits and veggies, and grains and pasta.
+It's well known that a diet rooted in the Mediterranean foods of the world are far more healthy than those high in fats and carbohydrates.
+People originating from these areas tend to have lower incidences of heart disease and other heart-related problems.
+My husband and I both come from Italian backgrounds and grew up eating this way with lots of fresh fruits and veggies, grains and pasta.
 And olive oil, not butter - and certainly never margarine!
 We had pasta on Sundays and wine with family dinners.
-It was rustic, Italian food before Mario Batali ever appeared on the scene to tell us all about it.
+It was rustic, regional Italian food before Mario Batali ever appeared on the scene to tell us all about it.

 Hallmarks of a Mediterranean Diet

 These are the hallmarks of a Mediterranean diet to see how your diet may compare: